Vagabottos/Rootlog/Rootlog_V2.md

 ## About

 This is a WIP.
-Current version: V2.7 (updated 23 Jan 2021).
+Current version: V2.8 (updated ???).
 Questions and Feedback are greatly appreciated.

 This system is inspired in part by algebraic notation in Chess.
 It's also inspired by and heavily draws on Nevakanezah's original [Rootlog](https://boardgamegeek.com/thread/2543149/article/36304225) notation.